alisd23/react-async-actions/README.md

 An async dependency chain is described by the following scenario:

 `Component A`

-⋅⋅⋅depends on on API call, then renders `Component B` when data is available `Component B`
+- depends on on API call, then renders `Component B` when data is available

+`Component B`

-⋅⋅⋅depends on a different API call
+- depends on a different API call

-`Component B` now depends on a *chain* of 2 API calls; first `Component A`'s, then its own.
+- now depends on a *chain* of 2 API calls; first `Component A`'s, then its own.

 This would take **2 passes** to guarantee all promises have been resolved.
 - **1st pass** renders `A` and fires off its actions.
 - **2nd pass** renders `A` and `B`, skipping `A`'s actions (as they have already been fired), and fires off `B`'s actions.
-- **3rd pass** (if maxPasses has not been set) renders `A` and `B` to check no other components with async dependencies have been rendered.
+- **3rd pass** (if `maxPasses` has not been set) renders `A` and `B` to check no other components with async dependencies have been rendered.

 ## Installing

-`npm install react-async-actions`
+`npm install react-async-actions --save`

 ## Usage